Smurf-IV/HDD2ndLife/README.md

   - Turns out that trying to get this work on just the few machines that I have is a pain.
   - WMI does not work with
       - Raid controllers
-      - PCIExpress SSD controllers that use their own drivers (Even the latest smartmon tools do not work with them, but the oder version does!)
+      - PCIExpress SSD controllers that use their own drivers (Even the latest `smartmon tools` do not work with them, but the older version does!)
   - `Crystal Disk Info` does a really good job !
   - Your using *this* app because you know that the drive is failing !